Pjb518/FoundryVTT-Level-Up-Official/README.md

 ### Active Effects
 The A5e Effects system offers a rich interface for Active Effects including searchable, human-readable keys, selectable values, and baked in support for attribute references.
 You can even configure temporary damage and healing bonuses.

+If you're used to using DAE, our Effects system does everything DAE does and more.

 ### Automation
 The system's character sheets provide a number of pieces of handy automation, including bonus and armor class calculations, weight tracking, and resource consumption / restoration.
 The system also automatically grants features and benefits linked to various parts of character creation, such as your heritage, culture, and background.